ibexa/documentation-developer/docs/guide/recommendation.md

 ### Step 2: Configuration

-The bundle's configuration is siteaccess-aware.
+The bundle's configuration is SiteAccess-aware.
 This is an example of settings *(config.yml)*:

 ``` yaml
 ez_recommendation: